Billed

 Makeup artist invoicing centers on per-face or per-look pricing for events, with add-ons for travel, early call times, and specialty applications like airbrush or special effects.
 Bridal work is a major revenue category with its own deposit and payment structure tied to the wedding timeline, and getting your billing right means protecting your income before the big day.

 For bridal clients, collect a deposit at booking to hold your date and the balance before the wedding day.
-Once makeup is applied and the ceremony begins, your leverage to collect payment is gone, so front-loading the billing protects your income.
+Once makeup is applied and the ceremony begins, your use to collect payment is gone, so front-loading the billing protects your income.
 A non-refundable deposit of 25 to 50 percent is standard in the industry and compensates you for turning away other bookings on that date.

 Editorial, commercial, and film work follows a different billing model.
 Day rates or half-day rates are standard, and your invoice should specify usage rights for any images or footage featuring your work.
 If the production team wants extended usage beyond the original agreement, the licensing fee should appear as a separate line item on a supplemental invoice.